What To Wear To A Personal Training Interview

 This question takes me right back to a memory I have of a guy who turned up to his interview for a PT position wearing black leather shoes, black trousers, a black jacket, a white shirt, and a red tie.
 This is something known as “power dressing” in business, and he couldn’t have looked more out of place.

-It literally looked like he had gotten lost on his way to a board meeting, which did not fit his situation at all.
-We spoke to the PT manager afterward about how it went, and they mentioned that his attire had been a red flag and that he didn’t understand the position he was going for, so be careful!
+It literally looked like he had got lost on his way to a board meeting, which did not fit his situation at all.
+We spoke to the PT manager afterward about how it went, and they mentioned that his attire had been a red flag that he didn’t understand the position he was going for, so be careful!

 Remain on the smart casual side of things, and please don’t “overdo” it.
 Maybe wear a little aftershave or perfume if you’d like, but not too much, and wear clothes that are presentable and you feel comfortable in.
 Don’t wear an excessive amount of jewelry and please don’t wear clothes with holes in them (intentional from a fashion standpoint or not).